SAP-samples/teched2025-AI167/README.md

 ## Overview

 In this hands-on session, will learn how to drive your custom AI use cases using document grounding capabilities in the generative AI hub.
-You can build and test a grounded AI scenario with your custom data using new features like multimodal input and contextualization.

 > 📝 **TODO:**
 > Detailed description on what they will learn._